-Leelila earned her Bachelor of Science degree in Writing from MIT, and with dual interests in the humanities and sciences, draws from her experiences as a journalist, filmmaker, published author, and magazine editor to help motivate students to succeed no matter what their own personal interests may be.
+Leelila earned her Bachelor of Science degree from MIT, and with dual interests in the humanities and sciences, draws from her experiences as a journalist, filmmaker, published author, and magazine editor to help motivate students to succeed no matter what their own personal interests may be.

-Ernie Liang, Co-Founder and Co-CEO
+Ernie Liang, President and COO

-As a Co-CEO of Brattle Street, Ernie’s favorite thing to do is to help students find unique ways to explore their interests.
+As a President of Brattle Street, Ernie’s favorite thing to do is to help students find unique ways to explore their interests.
 He’s helped students get into standup comedy, launch a literary magazine, conduct a humanitarian trip to North Korea, among other things.
 His own personal interests include teaching Krav Maga, reading David Foster Wallace’s non-fiction, learning how to smoke brisket from Aaron Franklin, and fantasizing about breaking 80 on the golf course.

 Having earned degrees at MIT and Harvard Business School, Ernie found that he especially loved his classes in entrepreneurship and creativity.
 He’s been awarded five patents and has led companies in the education and technology sectors.
 As the CEO of Classroom24-7, he grew the company into a leading educational technology platform focused on healthcare education.
 He also served as a member of the University of Florida College of Pharmacy’s National Advisory Board.